scipy/scipy/doc/source/tutorial/interpolate/extrapolation_examples.rst

     def add_boundary_knots(spline):
         """
-        Add knots infinitesimally to the left and right with zero 2nd and 3rd derivative.
+        Add knots infinitesimally to the left and right.

-        Maintain the first derivative from whatever boundary condition was selected, Modifies the spline in place.
+        Additional intervals are added to have zero 2nd and 3rd derivatives, and to maintain the first derivative from whatever boundary condition was selected.
+The spline is modified in place.
         """
         # determine the slope at the left edge
         leftx = spline.x[0]